- Hole19 for Apple Watch requires at least watchOS 6 and it's optimised for Apple Watch Series 5 and above.

 - Make sure that your devices have a solid Bluetooth connection.
 Click here for help with the connection of your devices.

 - On your iPhone, please update your Hole19 App to the latest version.
 To do this, go to the App Store, search for Hole19, and Update.
-When you update the app on your iPhone, it should automatically update in your Apple Watch as well.
+When you update the app on your iPhone, it should automatically update in your Apple Watch but if it doesn't, please open the dedicated App Store from your Apple Watch and install Hole19 from there as well.

 How to start a round and use the Apple Watch?